AdobeDocs/campaign.en/help/v8/start/campaign-web-ui.md

 Learn more about the new Campaign Web User Interface in [this documentation](https://experienceleague.adobe.com/docs/campaign-web/v8/campaign-web-home.html){target="_blank"}.

-When working in Campaign web UI with components created or modified in Campaign client console, guardrails and limitations apply.
+When working in Campaign web User Interface with components created or modified in Campaign client console, guardrails and limitations apply.
+Some Campaign client console capabilities are not available in the Campaign Web User Interface.

 They are detailed in [this documentation](https://experienceleague.adobe.com/docs/campaign-web/v8/start/guardrails.html){target="_blank"}.